The Phantom of Davis-Wielandt Shell: A Unified Framework for Graphical Stability Analysis of MIMO LTI Systems: Separation Conditions and Their Relationships

-As noted in \cref{rem:dw-for-eigen-estimate}, by probing the set that preserves DW separation when multiplied to a matrix component, one can obtain a more refined estimate of the spectrum of $AB$.
+As noted in \cref{rem:dw-for-eigen-estimate}, by probing the scalar set that preserves DW separation when multiplied to a matrix component, one can obtain a more refined estimate of the spectrum of $AB$.
 All the aforementioned gain and phase conditions overestimate the DW shells, thereby containing stronger implications than the mere nonsingularity of $I+AB$.
-In the following, we extract the hidden implication behind the $\theta$-SRG phase condition. \begin{corol} Given $A, B\in\cF^{n\times n}$ and $\theta\in[-\pi/2,\pi/2)$, if $\angmin[-\theta](A)+\angmin[\theta](B)>\pi$, then $\nzeigs(AB)\subseteq \cone[\angmin[-\theta](A)+\angmin[\theta](B)-2\pi,2\pi - \angmin[-\theta](A)-\angmin[\theta](B)]$; if $\angmax[-\theta](A)+\angmax[\theta](B)<\pi$, then $\nzeigs(A)\subseteq \cone[-(\angmax[-\theta](A)+\angmax[\theta](B)),\angmax[-\theta](A)+\angmax[\theta](B)]$. \end{corol} \begin{proof} See Appendix~\ref{app:pf-srg-ph-eig}. \end{proof} \begin{remark} In \cref{rem:compare-with-bicentric}, we noted that \cref{corol:srg-phase} provides a more efficient way for qualitative nonsingularity tests of $I+AB$.
-Furthermore, \cref{corol:srg-ph-eigen} shows that the condition ensures the spectrum of $AB$ lies within a conic region that excludes the non-positive real axis.
+In the following, we extract the hidden implication behind the $\theta$-SRG phase condition. \begin{corol} Given $A, B\in\cF^{n\times n}$ and $\theta\in[0,\pi)$, the following implications hold:

+\end{corol} \begin{proof} See Appendix~\ref{app:pf-srg-ph-eig}. \end{proof} \begin{remark} In \cref{rem:compare-with-bicentric}, we noted that \cref{corol:srg-phase} provides a more efficient way for qualitative nonsingularity tests of $I+AB$.
+Furthermore, \cref{corol:srg-ph-eigen} shows that the condition ensures that the spectrum of $AB$ lies within a conic region that excludes the non-positive real axis.
 We shall soon see that this condition is also more efficient for a qualitative stability test.
-However, we acknowledge that for the purpose of eigenvalue estimation, the bi-centric segmental phase condition \cite{chenCyclicSmallPhase2023} yields tighter argument bounds in general.
-Nonetheless, for the purpose of finding a tighter angular bounds on the spectrum of $AB$, our result here can be used to find a feasible initial solution to start with. \end{remark}
+Nonetheless, we acknowledge that for the spectrum estimation of $AB$, the biparameter condition in \cite{chenCyclicSmallPhase2025} generally yields tighter asymmetric angular bounds.
+Even so, when seeking angular bounds on the spectrum of $AB$, our results can serve as an effective starting point of finding a feasible initial solution. \end{remark}